JeyDotC/jeydotc.github.io/_drafts/Componentized-jQuery.md

 })(jQuery, window);
 ```

 Ok, now we have a skeleton of the state management system.
-The way it will work will be as follows:
+The way it works will be as follows:

 1. Transform your component into a stateful one by calling `withState`.
 2. Import your component.